Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/Controls.md

 </div>
 The OLTF G(s) contained an open-loop zero & three poles located on the negative real axis at s = -1, -3, -9.
 It's important to note that all the poles lie in the left half of the complex plane & each term in the characteristic equation C(s) shares the same sign (+).
 These system characteristics indicate stability at first glance.

-To obtain expressions for undamped natural frequency & damping ratio in terms of proportional gain K, I compared the derived characteristic equation to the standard form of a second order system.
+To obtain expressions for undamped natural frequency & damping ratio in terms of proportional gain K, I compared the derived characteristic equation to the standard form of a second-order system.
 Matching coefficients between the two equations allowed the system parameters to be expressed solely as functions of gain.
 <div style="text-align: center;">
     <img src="assets/controls_eqns_2.png" style="width: 60%; max-width: 1000px; height: auto">
-    <p><em>Coefficient matching used to express system parameters as functions of gain</em></p>
+    <p><em>Coefficient matching & proportional gain solution</em></p>
 </div>
-To determine the gain value associated with the minimum damping ratio, I defined a function f(K) & set it's derivative equal to zero to identify the extrema.
+To determine the gain value associated with the minimum damping ratio, I defined a function f(K) & set its derivative equal to zero to identify the extrema.
 Solving the resulting quadratic equation yielded two potential gain values; however, the negative solution can be neglected because the system specification required positive proportional gain.

-Substituting the optimal gain value K = 3.333 into the previously derived expressions produced the system's minimum damping ratio & undamped natrual frequency.
+Substituting the optimal gain value K = 3.333 into the previously derived expressions produced the system's minimum damping ratio & undamped natural frequency.
 <div style="text-align: center;">
     <img src="assets/controls_eqns_3.png" style="width: 60%; max-width: 750px; height: auto">
     <p><em>Derived damping parameters & transient response metrics</em></p>